kuancheen/anti-gravity-global-workflows/new-project-init.md

    - List all missing required files or **missing badges** in README.
    - Identify files that don't follow the latest standards (e.g., hardcoded years, missing headers).
    - Identify missing or generic **favicons** in web projects.
+   - Identify **inlined assets** that should be moved to separate files.
+   - Identify **missing cache bursting filters** for internal assets.
    - Identify **outdated local workflows** that should be replaced with the latest versions from the global workspace.
    - Note any version inconsistencies (recommend `v0.0.1 (Beta)` if early stage).